bradleythornton/minimal-mistakes/_posts/2017-10-02-hacking_flash.md

 ![Game 2 Example](/assets/images/flashexample2.jpg)

-> Side-note: If you start the game off with a certain amount of cash then you can search for that value as well.
+**Side-note:** If you start the game off with a certain amount of cash then you can search for that value as well.
 If you can’t locate the variable that you are looking for then you could attempt at altering other variables that will have a similar effect, such as reducing the cost of everything to free or magnifying loot drops for additional resources.
+{: .notice--info}

 ## Modify SWF file
 ***